Kalinka9/Kalinka9.github.io/README.md

 Are you looking to enhance the quality and impact of your written content?
 Texto AI is here to help.

-Texto AI is an innovative text improvement application designed to elevate your writing and communication skills.
+Texto AI is an innovative text Enhancement application designed to elevate your writing and communication skills.
 Whether you're a seasoned writer, a student, a blogger, or a professional communicator, Texto AI is your trusty companion for creating text that's clear, engaging, and error-free.

 ## What Sets Texto AI Apart